Fark-I/Documentations/GitCLI/README.md

 ``git status`` to check if you have any changes in the local ``git checkout -b branchname`` create new branch

+<a name="ignore"></a>
+## 7. Ignoring files with .gitignore

+.gitignore is a "text" file which you can edit to specify which folders should git not add/ignore when tracking files on local.
+You should always create a .gitignore file before you call ``git add.``.

+You can either use one of the existing .gitignore files from previous projects or create a new one on [gitignore.io](https://www.gitignore.io)

+If you change the gitignore file after you are tracking files in a local repository, you will need to clear the cache in order to untrack the files/folders that are specified in the gitignore.
+Follow the commands below to achieve this.

+``
+git rm . -r --cached
+git add .
+git commit -m "fixed gitignore"
+``

 ###### Most Used Commands